-The Heritage Lottery Fund awarded Herefordshire Council £1.7 million to complete the restoration and it now houses Ledbury Library, Customer Services, Registrar, The John Masefield Society Archive, Victoria County History, Ledbury Poetry Festival, Age UK, as well as community meeting spaces and office accommodation for statutory and voluntary organisations.
+The Heritage Lottery Fund awarded Herefordshire Council £1.7 million to complete the restoration.
+It now houses Ledbury Library, Customer Services, and the Registrar.
+It is also home to the John Masefield Society Archive, Victoria County History, Ledbury Poetry Festival, and Age UK and has community meeting spaces and offices for statutory and voluntary organisations.

-The Friends support a wider volunteer base who are called upon to assist with community events where a variety of roles are required from serving tea and coffee to taking tickets on the door.
+The Friends support a wider volunteer base who help with a variety of roles at community events from serving tea and coffee to taking tickets on the door.
 There are also opportunities to get involved in research projects and to gain valuable skills through training in archive, family ancestry and oral history.

-For more information, or to get involved, please visit please visit The Master's House page or email Rachel Lambert at firstname.lastname@example.org, the Heritage and Volunteer Coordinator, or Robert Waddington, Chair of Friends of The Master's House at email@example.com
+For more information, or to get involved, please visit The Master's House page.
+You can also email Rachel Lambert at email@example.com, the Heritage and Volunteer Coordinator, or Robert Waddington, Chair of Friends of The Master's House at firstname.lastname@example.org

 Ledbury Library Development Group